maxims94/helius-post-alpenglow/README.md

 With the advent of Alpenglow, Solana is poised for a new era of performance and capability.

+Alpenglow's primary components are Rotor and Votor.
+Rotor streamlines block dissemination by minimizing network hops, thus lowering latency.
+Votor then accelerates consensus by allowing block finalization within a maximum of two voting rounds, further decreasing latency.

-This innovative consensus protocol will lead to a dramatic reduction in latency, unlocking unprecedented levels of performance and enabling a new generation of real-time applications.
+The synergistic effect of Rotor and Votor results in a significant overall latency reduction, unlocking unprecedented performance characteristics and enabling a new generation of real-time applications on the Solana network.

 Alpenglow achieves this while also bolstering network security.